dylanawhite92/JSDrumKit/README.md

 _Updating README with GIFs to replace static screenshots when the 30 days are complete._

+_Creating landing page when complete as a little challenge and deploying to github pages for display_

 Following the [30 day Vanilla JS Coding Challenge]https://javascript30.com/) from Wes Bos.

 Building 30 things in (close to) 30 days with 30 tutorials.